SAP-samples/teched2025-IN165/exercises/ex1/README.md

 <b>Password</b>: provided by your moderator

-You will now be asked to set your own password:
+You will now be asked to set your own password.

 ![Pic 0](../../images/ex1-0b.png)